uab-cgds-worthey/quac/README.md

 ## Output

-TODO: Improve
+QuaC results are stored at the path specified via option `--outdir` (default:

-QuaC results are stored at the path specified via option `--outdir` (default: `$USER_SCRATCH/tmp/quac/results`).
-This includes aggregated QC results produced by [multiqc](https://multiqc.info/).
+`$USER_SCRATCH/tmp/quac/results/test_project/analysis`).
+Refer to the [testing's output](#expected-output-files) to learn about output directory structure.
+Most important output files are aggregated QC results produced by [multiqc](https://multiqc.info/), both at sample-level as well as at the project-level.
+These multiqc reports also include summary of QC-checkup results.

 ## Testing pipeline